Thiruvambady

-Thiruvambady is a major town in Kozhikode district in Kerala, India which lies near foothills of Wayanad.
+Thiruvambady is a town in Kozhikode district in Kerala, India which lies near foothills of Wayanad.
 Thiruvambady Assembly constituency is a Legislative Assembly Constituency of Kerala, situated 35 km from west of Kozhikode.

 Geography

 Thiruvambady is 35 km towards east from Calicut city and is on the banks of the Iruvanjippuzha River.
 Thiruvambady is on the footage of Western Ghats and Wyanad forest which is close to major waterfalls, such as Thusharagiri Falls, Aripara Falls and Kozhippara Waterfalls Kakkadampoyil.

 History

-Thiruvambady was established in 1805 durimg British rule.
+Thiruvambady was established in 1805 during British rule.
 The town was a forest area that belonged to the East India Company.
 During that time Thiruvambady was given to Kottayam King Kalppakassery Karnoru and the forest around it was given to Manniledathu Nair Tharavadu.
 The former name of Thiruvambady was Nayarukolli.
 Nair and Exhava people made up the majority of the population around the 1900s.
 Later in 1944, Christians migrated from Pala and Kottayam and settled permanently to engage in agriculture.
 They built schools, hospitals and churches and the town relocated to its current place.
 Muslims also migrated to Thiruvambady and engaged in business.